jiwonj05/fanctrl-native/README.md

 - How to restructure a Python project to use native code instead of subprocesses
 - Real-world integration practices with existing open source code
 - Clean Python/C interface design for hardware simulation

 ---

+## 🙋 Why I Did This

+I originally found this task while browsing GSoC ideas, and thought it would be a great way to practice:
+- Writing a C shared library
+- Binding it to Python using `ctypes`
+- Working with real project architecture and replacing subprocess logic

+---